-Despite still being one of the least developed country, Lao PDR has made significant progress in poverty alleviation over the past 2 decades with poverty rates declining from 46% in 1992 to 23.2% in 2012.
-Lao PDR's economic boom is driven primarily by direct foreign investment in natural resource extraction and hydro-power.
+Despite still being one of the least developed countries, Lao PDR has made significant progress in poverty alleviation over the past two decades with poverty rates declining from 46% in 1992 to 19% in 2019 (World Bank Poverty Assessment and Profile 2020).
+Lao PDR's economic boom is driven primarily by direct foreign investment in natural resource extraction and hydropower.
+Hydropower is Lao PDR's number one export.

-The 'Secret War' resulted into the presence of unexploded ordnance (UXO) which continue to wreak havoc in rural Laos and limits agricultural development.
+The 'Secret War' tied to the Vietnam War, resulted into the presence of unexploded ordnance (UXO) which continue to wreak havoc in rural Laos and limits agricultural and other development.
+More than 8 million bombs were dropped on Laos between 1964 and 1973, with 30 percent of those failing to detonate, making Lao PDR the most bombed country per capita in the world.

-More than 8 million bombs were dropped on Laos between 1964 and 1973, with 30 percent of those failing to detonate.
-This results in Laos ranking as the most bombed country in the history of the world.
-Although these bombs have been cleared in populated areas and the tourist trail, they continue to still affect the most poor and remote communities, whom rely on their land for their livelihoods.
-The correlation between UXO contamination and the prevalence of poverty is clear.
+Although these bombs have been cleared in populated areas and the tourist areas, they continue to still affect the most poor and remote communities, whom rely on their land for their livelihoods.
 Like some other developing countries, a developing judiciary and legal system can cause business regulations and law enforcement to be less effective.

-That being said, between 1985 and 2012, substantial progress has been made in the main Human Development Index indicators: life expectancy increased by 19 years, mean years of schooling increased by 2.5 years and Gross National Income (GNI) per capita increased by 310%.
+That being said, between 1985 and 2012, substantial progress has been made in the main Human Development Index (HDI) indicators: life expectancy increased by 19 years, mean years of schooling increased by 2.5 years and Gross National Income (GNI) per capita increased by 310%.
 Consequently, Lao PDR has seen steady improvement in its HDI value over time, making it one of the HDI growth leaders in the medium human development category, where it currently sits.

 Politically, the country has considerably opened up in recent years, ratifying six out of the nine core human rights treaties, creating a more conducive legal environment for civil society and actively pursuing regional and global integration.

 Lao PDR joined the Association of South East Asian Nations (ASEAN) in 1997, the World Trade Organization (WTO) in 2013 and the ASEAN Economic Community (AEC) in 2015.